ascend4/ascend4/tools/dtar/README.txt

 This is a fairly simple tool for building a Debian package from a source code tarball.
-Following the convention of the 'rpm -ta' command, one can embed the necessary files for building platform-dependent packages within a platform-independent source-code package.
+Following the convention of the 'rpmbuild -ta' command, one can embed the necessary files for building platform-dependent packages within a platform-independent source-code package.
 This script implements the necessary script for compiling this package on Debian platforms.